shrikadam/sam2_realtime/README.md

 # SAM2 Real-Time Detection and Tracking

 This repository adapts **[SAM2](https://github.com/facebookresearch/sam2)** to include real-time multi-object tracking.
-It allows users to specify and track a fixed number of objects in real time, integrating motion-aware memory selection from **[SAMURAI](https://github.com/yangchris11/samurai)** for improved tracking in complex scenarios.
+It allows users to specify and track a fixed number of objects in real time, integrating motion modeling from **[SAMURAI](https://github.com/yangchris11/samurai)** for improved tracking in complex scenarios.

 ### About SAM2